-Brazilian jiu-jitsu positions have much importance for a complicated BJJ and grappling fighter.
+Brazilian jiu-jitsu positions are critical for a complicated BJJ and grappling fighter.
 A fighter tends first to secure a dominant position and then seek submission, sweeps, or other jiu-jitsu moves.
-Otherwise, a dominant position is once you arrive to require total control of your jiu-jitsu opponent and you giving them no chance to react appropriately.
+Otherwise, a dominant position is once you arrive to require total control of your jiu-jitsu opponent and give them no chance to react appropriately.

 So, what are the basic jiu-jitsu positions?
 Continue reading because I will offer you a list of fundamental positions that you should be aware of and be able to cope with as a Brazilian jiu-jitsu fighter.